Infineon/arduino-xensiv-pas-gas-sensor/docs/getting-started.rst

 2. **Open the example**

-    With the library installed in the Arduino IDE, you can include it from the menu *Sketch > Include Library > XENSIV PAS CO2*.
-The header ``#include <pas-co2-ino.hpp>`` will be added to your sketch.
+    With the library installed in the Arduino IDE, you can include it from the menu *Sketch > Include Library > XENSIV PAS GAS*.
+The header ``#include <pas-gas-ino.hpp>`` will be added to your sketch.
-    In this case, open and run one of the examples provided in  *File > Examples > XENSIV PAS CO2*.
+    In this case, open and run one of the examples provided in  *File > Examples > XENSIV PAS GAS*.

-    Let´s try the continuous mode example for I2C: *File > Examples > XENSIV PAS CO2 > continuous-mode*.
+    Let´s try the continuous mode example for I2C: *File > Examples > XENSIV PAS GAS > continuous-mode*.

-    Let´s try the continuous mode example for UART: *File > Examples > XENSIV PAS CO2 > continuous-mode-uart*.
+    Let´s try the continuous mode example for UART: *File > Examples > XENSIV PAS GAS > continuous-mode-uart*.

 3. **Build and run the example**